September 24, 2025

 Part of the test is simply decoding what it’s actually asking.

-You can know every amino acid, ace every practice test, and still find yourself unraveling on test day.
+Even if you know every amino acid you can still panic on test day.
 That’s the part nobody warns you about.

 Anxiety on the MCAT is real.
 Not just pre-test jitters, but the kind that creeps in during Passage 3 when your confidence starts slipping and you still have six more to go.
 It’s the panic that hits when the clock won’t stop ticking and your brain goes blank.
 You could have studied for six months, and all it takes is one spiral to throw it off.